elixir-lang/elixir-lang.github.com/getting-started/keywords-and-maps.markdown

 In order to manipulate keyword lists, Elixir provides [the `Keyword` module](/docs/stable/elixir/Keyword.html).
 Remember, though, keyword lists are simply lists, and as such they provide the same linear performance characteristics as lists.
 The longer the list, the longer it will take to find a key, to count the number of items, and so on.
 For this reason, keyword lists are used in Elixir mainly as options.
 If you need to store many items or guarantee one-key associates with at maximum one-value, you should use maps instead.

-Although we can pattern match on keyword lists, it is rarely done in practice since pattern matching on lists require the number of items and their order to match:
+Although we can pattern match on keyword lists, it is rarely done in practice since pattern matching on lists requires the number of items and their order to match:

 ```iex
 iex> [a: a] = [a: 1]